WDGPH/workflow-WTISEN/README.md

 This data pipeline can be orchestrated by a variety of tools that support containerized components, but has been developed and tested with [Kubeflow Pipelines](https://www.kubeflow.org/), which is based on [Argo Workflows](https://argoproj.github.io/argo-workflows/).

 ## Contributing
 Browser automations often break due to changes in the websites they act on.
 Contributions that help to quickly flag and/or address such issues are appreciated.
-Dependency updates, documentation improvements, logging improvements, and additions of tests will enhance the usability and reliabiltiy of this project.
+Dependency updates, documentation improvements, logging improvements, and additions of tests will enhance the usability and reliability of this project.